-The following four modes are Green PC power saving functions which are only user configurable when User Defined Power Management has been selected.
+The following modes are Green PC power saving functions which are only user configurable when User Defined Power Management has been selected.
 See below for available selections.

-Doze Mode When enabled and after the set time of system inactivity, the CPU clock will run at slower speed while all other devices still operate at full speed.
-Standby Mode When enabled and after the set time of system inactivity, the fixed disk drive and the video will be shut off while all other devices still operate at full speed.
 Suspend Mode When enabled and after the set time of system inactivity, all devices except the CPU will be shut off.
 HDD Power Down When enabled and after the set time of system inactivity, the hard disk drive will be powered down while all other devices remain active.